MaximeCaty/AL-Company-Data-Import-Export/README.md

 | Compressed binary format | ❌          | ✅ Column-oriented + zStd/libbsc |

-### Usage SaaS vs On-Premise Limitations
+### OnPRem vs SaaS Limitations

-*ℹ️ SaaS support is functional but not yet finalized.
+ℹ️ SaaS support is almost functionnal but not finalized.
 See Deployment for how to strip the ONPREM pragma.
-We use "Table Information" to get real data size insight, this table have scope = OnPrem.
-Feel free to adapt the code if you like to use it on Cloud.*
+We use "Table Information" to get real data size but this table have scope = OnPrem.
+As we have the ability to copy a SaaS instance to a Sandbox in a click, I've not invested to make it Cloud compatible.

+Addtionnaly there would be bellow limitations :

 |                               | SaaS               | On-Premise                           |
 |-------------------------------|--------------------|--------------------------------------|